mcdemarco/cardpen/doc/about.md

 ### Card Printing Services

 * [ArtsCow](http://www.artscow.com/) prints a handful of card sizes and shapes.
 (Beware their weird minis!)
 Not all their offerings let you set up more than one back, and some come with a pre-configured suit that you will probably need to remove from the cards.
-On the bright side, they have enticing sale prices and they also print memo pads, which may be useful for scorepads.  ([Rumor has it](https://boardgamegeek.com/thread/1760777/how-make-score-pad) that you can also get scorepads printed at some FedEx Office (Kinkos) locations.)
+On the bright side, they have enticing sale prices and they also print memo pads, which may be useful for scorepads.  ([Rumor has it](https://boardgamegeek.com/thread/1760777/how-make-score-pad) that you can also get scorepads printed at some FedEx Office/Kinkos locations.)
 * [The Game Crafter](https://www.thegamecrafter.com)'s card sizes are listed [here](http://help.thegamecrafter.com/article/85-cards); they recently added [Euro Poker](https://www.thegamecrafter.com/publish/product/EuroPokerDeck) size.
 They also print everything you might need for an entire board game: score pads, boxes, boards, etc. and sell non-customized bits, too.
 (You need to register and create a game to buy most of them.)
 * [Make Playing Cards](http://www.makeplayingcards.com/)' card sizes and prices are [here](http://www.makeplayingcards.com/low-price-for-bulk.aspx); they also make custom poker chips.
 * [Printer's Studio](http://www.printerstudio.com/)'s card sizes are listed [here](http://www.printerstudio.com/unique-ideas/blank-playing-cards.html).
 They also make a large variety of game mats.